Oakland Catastrophic Injury Attorneys

 Choose Our Team; Contact Us Now for a Free Consultation

 With more than 130 years of collective experience and over a 98% success rate in cases we’ve handled, our firm is ready to fight zealously for you.
-When you choose Pacific Workers’ Compensation Law Center, you don’t just get one attorney; you get an entire team of dedicated legal professionals who are committed to seeking the recovery you need and the justice you deserve.
+When you choose Pacific Workers', The Lawyers for Injured Workers, you don’t just get one attorney; you get an entire team of dedicated legal professionals who are committed to seeking the recovery you need and the justice you deserve.